 Insurances.
 In this regard, the Contractor shall maintain the following insurance coverage during the effective term(s) of this contract:

 4.4.2.1 General Liability Insurance.
 General Liability Insurance.
-An original certificate evidencing General Liability coverage, including sexual harassment coverage, naming the Authority as an additional insured, together with the appropriate endorsement to said policy reflecting the addition of the Authority as an additional insured under said policy (minimum of $1,000,000 each occurrence, general aggregate minimum limit of $1,000,000, together with damage to premises and fire damage of $50,000 and medical expenses any one person of $5,000), with a commercially reasonable deductible (e.g. “commercially reasonable,” meaning not greater than 1% of the “general aggregate minimum” of the policy, with a maximum deductible amount of $50,000;
+An original certificate evidencing General Liability coverage, listing the Authority as an additional insured (on a blanket basis), together with the appropriate endorsement to said policy reflecting the listing of the Authority as an additional insured under said policy ($1,000,000 each occurrence, general aggregate limit of $1,000,000, together with damage to premises and fire damage of $50,000 and medical expenses any one person of $5,000), with a commercially reasonable deductible (e.g. “commercially reasonable,” meaning not greater than 1% of the “general aggregate” of the policy, with a maximum deductible amount of $50,000;

 4.4.2.2 Professional Liability Insurance.
-An original certificate showing the proposer's professional liability and/or "errors and omissions" coverage (minimum of $1,000,000 each occurrence, general aggregate minimum limit of $1,000,000), with a commercially reasonable deductible (e.g. “commercially reasonable,” meaning not greater than 1% of the “general aggregate minimum” of the policy), with a maximum deductible amount of $50,000;
+An original certificate showing the proposer's professional liability and/or "errors and omissions" coverage ($1,000,000 each claim, general aggregate limit of $1,000,000);

 4.4.2.3 Automobile Liability Insurance.
 Automobile Liability coverage in a combined single limit of $1,000,000.
-For every vehicle utilized during the term of this contract, when not owned by the entity, each vehicle must have evidence of automobile insurance coverage with limits of no less than $100,000/$300,000 and medical pay of $5,000, with a deductible not greater than $5,000.
+For every vehicle utilized during the term of this contract, when not owned by the entity, each vehicle must have evidence of automobile insurance coverage with limits of no less than $100,000/$300,000 and medical pay of $5,000.

 Worker's Compensation Insurance.
-Worker’s compensation coverage evidencing carrier and coverage amount.
+Worker’s compensation coverage evidencing carrier and coverage amount, and Employment Practices Liability insurance, including sexual harassment coverage ($1,000,000 per occurrence).

 Certificates/Endorsements.
 The Contractor shall provide to the Authority with current certificate(s)/endorsement(s) evidencing the insurance coverage referenced above.
-Failure to maintain the above-reference insurance coverage, including naming the Authority as an additional insured (where appropriate) during the term(s) of this contract shall constitute a material breach thereof.
+Failure to maintain the above-reference insurance coverage, including listing the Authority as an additional insured (where appropriate) during the term(s) of this contract shall constitute a material breach thereof.
 Insurance certificate(s) and endorsement(s) shall be delivered to the following person representing the Authority:

 Housing Authority of the City and County of San Francisco